 Adapted for the stage for Broadway in 2010, this musical sees the family open their doors to daughter, Wednesday’s, new boyfriend and his parents.
 It’s a classic ‘meet the parents’ fiasco with added mishaps and creepy ancestral family members.

 Behind all of the spooky goings on, and plenty of onstage smoke, the show reveals a real sense of familiar family values.
 There are lovely moments, nicely brought home by the cast, between father and daughter, brother and sister and husband and wife, and everyone can relate to them.
 Sadly some of these moments are stunted by unnecessary ensemble work.
 It’s nice having the ancestor ghosts wandering around during scenes but some numbers just don’t need them.
-The Tango de Amor song was one example, but what makes it worse is that putting the lead pair next to professional dancers makes the leads look bad.
+The Tango de Amor song was one example, but what makes it worse is that, by putting the lead pair next to professional dancers, the leads’ moves look slightly below par.

 Carrie Hope Fletcher has a stunning voice throughout.
 Other highlights include Grant McIntyre as Pugsley and Scott Paige who stands in for Les Dennis as Uncle Fester.
 Samantha Womack, the other big name on this tour, really suits the character of Morticia, gliding across the stage and bringing smooth sarcasm to the role.